REDDE4D/SecretLoungeBot/README.md

 ## 🎯 Overview

-**TG-Lobby-Bot** creates an anonymous chat lobby in Telegram where users can communicate without revealing their identity.
+**SecretLoungeBot** creates an anonymous chat lobby in Telegram where users can communicate without revealing their identity.
 Users register with custom aliases and emoji avatars, join a shared lobby, and send messages that are relayed to all other members while preserving complete anonymity.

 ### Key Features